 The key principles of our Pupil Premium Strategy are based upon equal opportunities and inclusion:

 Equality of opportunity underpins the curriculum at Lindhead School; children are treated as individuals with their own needs, abilities and aptitudes.
 We recognise the importance of equal access to high quality education regardless of age, cultural/ethnic background, religion, social circumstances, gender, ability and disability.
 We understand that some children may need different resources or provision to achieve their potential and aim to provide for this.

 We aim to provide for all children so that they achieve as highly as they can across the curriculum according to their individual abilities.
 We identify which pupils or groups of pupils are under-achieving and take steps to improve their attainment.
 More able children will be identified and suitable learning challenges provided.
 Children with identified Special Educational Needs or Disability may receive tailored support according to their individual plans, including individualised provision for children with EAL if appropriate.
 Children who are identified as having additional needs with reading will be prioritised for support by Classteachers.

 Our current pupil premium strategy plan works towards achieving those objectives by identifying the challenges that some disadvantaged pupils may face and tailoring resources and provision to facilitate success and achievement.

 Schools must show how they’re using their pupil premium funding:

 - by publishing an online statement about how they use their funding and the impact it has on the attainment of disadvantaged pupils

 - through published performance tables

-Our online statement, published in December 2021, can be found at the bottom of this page.
+Our online strategy statement, approved by Governors in November 2023, can be found at the bottom of this page.

-Pupil Premium Allocations Received in each ACADEMIC Year
+Pupil Premium Allocations Received in the current ACADEMIC Year = £36,375